informalsystems/quartz/docker/README.md

 wasmd keys list --keyring-backend=test
 ```

+> Note - You don't need to run `make create-local-accounts` because that was already done, hence why the text files (i.e. `alice.txt`) are included on git.
+However, they won't be in your local keyring until you run `make import-local-accounts`.
+If we ever have to reset the accounts, you'd run `make delete-local-accounts` followed by `make create-local-accounts` and push the updated accounts to github.

-## Querying accounts in the container
+## Querying accounts in the wasmd container

 To query, for example, the `admin` account's balance, where the `admin`
 account's address is `wasm1mkrm9m8g0dzv5z73xg8yzlj6srqc72qru5xfv3`, once the